 - Evelyn Waugh also enjoyed this trope, e.g., Lady Circumference in Decline and Fall.

-- How wonderful to find a reference to Trollope.
-How about Glencora's aunts: The Countess of Midlothian and the Marchioness of Auld Reekie.
+- In Trollope's Palliser novels: Glencora's aunts, the Countess of Midlothian and the Marchioness of Auld Reekie.

 - Helen, Duchess of Denver is a humourless young woman in Dorothy L. Sayers' Lord Peter Wimsey novels; Lady Hermione Creethorpe, in "The Queen's Square," is a more typical elderly example.